RedoneRony/markopolo-ai-submission-project/README.md

 6. making ui with ant ui tools by making simple UI of html page in figma.

 7. Finally i want to said that i hope i will share the concept of microservices.

+8. I was not doing any project in serverless framework but have a basic concept of this.
+That's why i was not try to implement this in the limited time.